torstees/MVtest/README.md

 Command-Line Arguments
 ----------------------

-Command line arguments used by mvtest often mimick those used by PLINK, except where there is no matching functionality (or the functionality differs significantly.)
+Command line arguments used by MVtest often mimick those used by PLINK, except where there is no matching functionality (or the functionality differs significantly.)

 For the parameters listed below, when a parameter requires a value, the value must follow the argument with a single space separating the two (no '=' signs.)
 For flags with no specified value, passing the flag indicates that condition is to be "activated".